Sebane1/FFXIVLooseTextureCompiler/README.md

 # FFXIVLooseTextureCompiler
 Official download and repository.
 Do not download from other sources unless you can verify the code on github.

 Make loose texture mods less of a pain to set up.
+Automated cross conversion between body types

 Download: